Zipwhip Terms of Service

 - Subscription Term and Termination.

 14.1 Subscription Term.
 The term of Customer’s subscription for the Services begins on the date specified in the Order Form or, if no Order Form is in effect, the date on which Customer’s first Authorized User creates Account Credentials or, with respect to the web-based electronic submission application process, upon clicking “Confirm”, and ends in accordance with the Service Plan (“Initial Subscription Term”).
-Customer’s subscription automatically renews for successive periods equal in length to the Initial Subscription Term (each, a “Renewal Term”), unless otherwise specified in the Service Plan, Order Form or Master Services Agreement or Customer cancels Customer’s subscription at the end of the Free Trial or in accordance with the procedures set forth in Section 3 of these Terms.
+Customer’s subscription automatically renews for successive periods equal in length to the Initial Subscription Term (each, a “Renewal Term”), unless otherwise specified in the Service Plan, Order Form or Master Services Agreement or Customer cancels Customer’s subscription at the end of the Free Trial or in accordance with the procedures set forth in Section 14.3 of these Terms.
+Notwithstanding the preceding sentence, for any annual or multi-term Order Form that renews on or after December 1, 2021, the Renewal Term will be amended to a month-to-month Subscription Term, unless cancelled earlier in accordance with Sections 14.2 or 14.3 of these Terms.
+No Customer Subscription Term will be renewed after November 1, 2022 and all Subscription Terms subject to these Terms terminate on December 31, 2022 unless expressly agreed otherwise between a Customer and Zipwhip.
 The Initial Subscription Term and all Renewal Terms (if any) are together the “Subscription Term.”

 14.2 Termination or Suspension by Zipwhip.
+Zipwhip may terminate Customer’s subscription by providing Customer with at least thirty (30) days’ prior written notice, with termination to take effect at the end of the Subscription Term in which the notice period concludes.
 Zipwhip may terminate or suspend access to the Services immediately if Zipwhip determines in its sole discretion that: (a) Customer or any of Customer’s Authorized Users violated (or give Zipwhip reason to believe you have violated) these Terms or the Acceptable Use Policy; (b) the traffic created from Customer’s use of the Services or Customer’s use of the Services is fraudulent or adversely affecting the operating capability of the Services; (c) providing the Services is prohibited by law or has become impractical or unfeasible for any legal or regulatory reason; (d) Customer has experienced a liquidation, commencement of dissolution proceedings, disposal of assets or change of control, a failure to continue business, assignment for the benefit of creditors, or Customer became the subject of bankruptcy or similar proceeding; (e) use of the Services by Customer or its Authorized Users or End Users threatens the availability, integrity, resilience or security of the Services; or (f) Customer has not paid the applicable Fees due as described in Section 15.
 Zipwhip also may be required to suspend the Services generally as a result of changes in telecommunications provider requirements, some of which may occur without notice to Zipwhip.
 Zipwhip shall not be liable to you or any third party for any suspension associated with changes in telecommunications provider requirements.

 14.3 Termination by Customer.
 Customer may cancel or terminate Customer’s subscription by providing Zipwhip with at least thirty (30) days’ prior written notice, with termination to take effect at the end of the Subscription Term in which the notice period concludes.
 To be effective, a cancellation notice must be sent to email@example.com.
 Cancellation of a Free Trial is governed by Section 11.